OSGConnect/connectbook/data/overview-data-table.md

 ## Purpose

-The following tables provide guidelines for data management in OSG.
-Check the web links for additional details.
+The following tables provide guidelines for data transfer and access in OSG.
+Check the web links for additional details for your particular use-case.
+For datasets larger than 200 GB, please email us at [user-support@opensciencegrid.org](mailto:usersupport@opensciencegrid.org).

 ## Data storage options